Paris Tickets

 Places to visit near the Petit Palais Museum

-Saint-Étienne-du-Mont church facade in Paris with intricate architectural details.
+Saint-Étienne-du-Mont church facade in Paris with intricate architecture.

 • A stone's throw from the museum, this medieval-age church is home to some of the rarest architectural structures in Paris.